vaishnavi11P/Net-Banking/README.md

 docker-compose up --build
 ```
 This command will:
--Build & run the Spring Boot backend
+- Build & run the Spring Boot backend
--Build & run the React frontend
+- Build & run the React frontend
--Start a MySQL container with persistent data storage
+- Start a MySQL container with persistent data storage